-The encircled letter introduced here (U+A7C7 LATIN CAPITAL LETTER U WITH INSIDE BAR) is in fact a TURNED ROUNDTOP A (see the proposed U+A7AE LATIN CAPITAL LETTER ROUNDTOP A).
+The encircled letter introduced here (at this time unified with U+0244 LATIN CAPITAL LETTER U BAR) is in fact a TURNED ROUNDTOP A (see the proposed U+A7AE LATIN CAPITAL LETTER ROUNDTOP A).

-Therefore, a unification with U+0244 LATIN CAPITAL LETTER U BAR is inappropriate, as this letter has a protruding bar.
-The difference is comparable to:

-U+019F LATIN CAPITAL LETTER O WITH MIDDLE TILDE (which, as the reference glyph in the Standard shows, is in fact an O with non-protruding bar; this letter is common in EPA), vs. U+A74A LATIN CAPITAL LETTER O WITH LONG STROKE OVERLAY, showing a protruding bar.
+Therefore, a unification with U+0244 LATIN CAPITAL LETTER U BAR was considered inappropriate in the predecessor document, as this letter has a protruding bar.
+The difference is comparable to: U+019F LATIN CAPITAL LETTER O WITH MIDDLE TILDE (which, as the reference glyph in the Standard shows, is in fact an O with non-protruding bar; this letter is common in EPA), vs. U+A74A LATIN CAPITAL LETTER O WITH LONG STROKE OVERLAY, showing a protruding bar.